 Chris Jericho is the charismatic and highly entertaining frontman for Fozzy.
 Last week, the band released their sixth album, Do You Wanna Start A War.
-Following up on the album review on JOAF, I am very excited to present to all of you my interview with Chris.
+I am very excited to present to all of you my interview with Chris.
 We talk about the new record, live shows, being a frontman, and more.

 Alex Obert: The band has an upcoming tour with Theory of a Deadman, which songs are you excited to fit onto the setlist?